kennytilton/mxtodomvc/README.md

 * changes the `:completed` property of the model todo; and
 * before returning, recomputes the :class property of the proxy `input`.
 #### observers
 We held something back.
 How does the `input` DOM classlist change?:
 * when `A` changes, it can:
     * mutate properties outside the Matrix graph; or
-    * enqueue Matrix writes to other properties for execution immediately after the current write
+    * enqueue Matrix writes to other properties for execution immediately after the current write.
 ````clojure
 (defmethod observe-by-type
   [:mxweb.base/tag]